Singer Belinda Carlisle Talks About Her Cocaine Addiction

 Finally, when Carlisle hit the age of 40, change took root.
 After the singer recovered from a 3-day cocaine bender, her husband laid down the law, and Carlisle sought treatment for her addiction and therapy for her depression.
 According to her, the continuous cycle of guilt, shame, and denial kept her from healing (initially).

-Now, Belinda Carlisle has separated from the intense California life and lives in Thailand, where she practices Buddhism and meditation to keep calm and focused.
+Now, Belinda Carlisle is separated from drugs and lives in Thailand.
+There, she practices Buddhism and meditation to keep calm and focused.

 Seeking Treatment for Cocaine Addiction